Dynatrace-Adam-Gardner/UnleashKubernetesTutorial/README.md

 If the feature flag is `enabled` the app will serve a page hosted on GitHub (`https://raw.githubusercontent.com/agardnerIT/OddFiles/master/index2.html`)

 # Deploy the OneAgent
-Deploy the OneAgent on your VM.
+Deploy the OneAgent on the application VM.

 # Install & Configure: Git and Docker